juanjopb/vanhacktest/README.md

 ## Load From Scratch:

 >  **Note:** The code was tested deploying from Ubuntu 19.04 machine, but should works using different distributions or SO.
->  You could deploy this code using the AWS credentials sent or using different AWS account. but It necessary to have configured.
+>  You could deploy this code using the AWS credentials sent or using different AWS account. but It necessary to have configured some credentials.

 ### Requirements:
 There are some requirements in order to run the code

+- AWS credentials sent by email, or any AWS Account
 - Python, Git, Ansible, Awscli installed.
 ```sh